songokas/rust-heating-control/README.md

 # Control heating system with mqtt messages

 * arduino/esp clients sends messages with their pin statuses/readings
-* system reacts according to configuration by sending messages to control nodes
+* system reacts according to configuration by sending messages to the control nodes

 ## Dependencies